 Skipping meals may cause:

 The metabolic effects of fasting are perhaps the most controversial part of fasting.
 There is research to suggest that fasting may increase the metabolism of mice.
 However, we also have significant data that points to extreme calorie restriction as a method of decreasing the metabolism.
-Fasting is a way of achieving that calorie restriction.; if your body thinks that no food is coming in then it will slow down your metabolism in order to conserve calories.
+Fasting is a way of achieving that calorie restriction.; if your body thinks that no food is coming in then eventually it will slow down your metabolism to conserve calories.
 Therefore you end up burning fewer calories, which could lead to weight gain.

-- Voracious hunger.
-This insane hunger triggers the body to enter starvation mode, causing the release of hormones that tell you to EAT EAT EAT.
-This can lead to over eating at the next meal.
+- This insane hunger triggers the body to enter starvation mode, causing the release of hormones that tell you to EAT EAT EAT.
+The overwhelming hunger can lead to overeating at the next meal, increasing fat storage.

-- Weight gain.
-Along with the possibility of a slowed down metabolism, cravings and voracious hunger any weight loss experienced during prolonged fasting (greater than 24 hours) is usually regained (and often more is gained then what was originally lost.)
+- Along with the possibility of a slowed down metabolism, cravings and voracious hunger any weight loss experienced during prolonged fasting (greater than 24 hours) are usually regained (and often more is gained then what was originally lost.)

 Fasting may have some benefits:

-- Promotes fat breakdown.
-Once the immediate available energy is used up, the body turns to breaking down reserves.
+Once the immediately available energy is used up, the body turns to breaking down reserves.
 The process is known as “ketosis,” and results in the release of ketones from fat reserves to be used as energy.
 (The production of ketones as an energy source is the point of IF.)
 Again, you can encourage fat breakdown without fasting.
 Plus, you are only likely to see weight loss if you can keep your calories in check when you do eat.

 Some of my experiences:

-- I used to try to stop eating after 6pm, which led to a fast of 12-14 hours, this often helped me keep my weight down and gave me more energy.
+- I used to try to stop eating after 6 pm, which led to a fast of 12-14 hours, this often helped me keep my weight down and gave me more energy.
 (However, if I was super hungry, I would eat something high protein.)
 Using this method, I wasn’t “skipping breakfast” one of the most significant meals of the day but instead, skipping a late night meal.

-- I used to do one-day juice/smoothie fast weekly.
+- I used to do one-day juice/smoothie partial fasts weekly.
 I don’t remember feeling much of a benefit or difference.

 - I never miss breakfast on the weekdays, but regularly eat just two big meals (usually a brunch and dinner) on the weekends out with family and friends.
 Often my meals are richer when I eat out, so I feel fine eating two meals.
 I don’t force myself to eat another one because I’m fine.

 - Make the meals you are having high quality and well balanced.
-Make sure you get enough high quality protein (chicken, fish, eggs, and beans), healthy fats (avocado, nuts/seeds, oils), and nutrient dense carbohydrates (whole grains, sweet potatoes, winter squash) to sustain your body through the fast.
+Make sure you get enough high-quality protein (chicken, fish, eggs, and beans), healthy fats (avocado, nuts/seeds, oils), and nutrient dense carbohydrates (whole grains, sweet potatoes, winter squash) to sustain your body through the fast.
 (My What to Eat?
 Meal Plans do this for you!)

 - Discuss your fasting habits with your doctor or a Dietitian (want to work with me?) to make sure it isn’t harming you.
 Some obvious situations to avoid fasting in are pregnancy, or if you are underweight, have amenorrhea, cancer, or another condition affected by metabolism such as thyroid conditions.